ddurdle/Hive-for-KODI/README.md

 Before starting the add-on for the first time, either "Configure" or right click and select "Add-on Settings".
 Enter your fully-qualified Username and Password.

+Contributions and Thanks
+- code contribution from JoKeRzBoX
+- donation support from iorifly

 FAQ:

 1) Is there support for multiple accounts?